CoCoSol007/SCPUA/README.md

-# SPCPU
+# SCPUA
-Simple physics central processing unit
+Simple Central Processing Unit Architecture

+- Simple: Emphasizes the project's focus on simplicity and accessibility.
+- CPU: The core of the project, which involves developing a central processing unit.
+- Architecture: Designing the architecture of the central processing unit.

 ## Description of this project